-We offer the most experience as a Pasadena dermatology for the treatment of skin cancer with Mohs surgery, the most effective treatment for high risk or recurrent skin cancers.
+Specializing in the treatment of skin cancer, we offer unrivaled expertise in Mohs surgery—a highly effective technique specifically designed for high-risk or recurrent skin malignancies.
 We welcome you as a patient and sincerely appreciate the opportunity to treat you in a safe and comfortable environment.

 Our goal is to:

 When it comes to your skin cancer treatment, you deserve no less than the best.
 Our providers have achieved the highest degree of Mohs surgery qualification by completing an American College of Mohs Surgery-approved fellowship.
 For you, this means peace of mind, knowing that you will receive superior quality and competency, as well as an optimal outcome.

 Our laboratory is CLIA-certified, and our office is accredited by the Accreditation Association for Ambulatory Health Care, Inc.